 Estimating Failure Rate During Rework

 Is there a way to estimate the potential failure rate introduced by hand rework of one SMT part.
 The process involves de-soldering and soldering a new part using soldering iron/tweezers.
 We're trying to understand the benefit of the rework versus the potential defects induced.

-general rule of thumb, there is a 10X jump in defect creation between each
+As a general rule of thumb, there is a 10X jump in defect creation between each assembly process.

 CEO & Managing Partner

 One alternative is to examine your rework area and answer the following questions:

 I'm not sure anyone can answer this question with the information provided.
 Test failures were typically balanced between process defects and product defects,so to try to determine the failure rate of a component removal and replacement would required knowing the MBTF failure rate of the particular component.